Pheidole megacephala: Colonies and reproduction

 The minor workers are much more numerous than the soldiers.
 Trails of ants lead up trunks, along branches and into the canopies of trees and debris-covered foraging tunnels with numerous entrances are created on the surface of the ground.
 These may be confused with similar tubes built by subterranean termites.

-P. megacephala can also live indoors.
+Pheidole megacephala can also live indoors.

 Nutrition

 The bigheaded ants feed on dead insects, small invertebrates and honeydew excreted by insects such as aphids, soft scale insects, mealybugs, whiteflies and planthoppers.
 These sap-sucking bugs thrive in the presence of bigheaded ants, being more abundant on plants patrolled by ants than on those not so patrolled.
 Also, bigheaded ants are predators of the eggs of various species of moths such as the African sugarcane borer, common in sub-Saharan Africa.
 Green scale, Coccus viridis, flourished when bigheaded ants protected their food source by removing predators such as lady beetle larvae and lepidopteran larvae.

 Foraging ants will alert others to new food sources.
 Honeydew is ingested but other foodstuffs are carried back to the nest by both major and minor workers who may transfer items of food between themselves.
 Anything too big to be moved may be dissected before being brought back to the nest.